pipedocs/pipedocs.github.io/content/modules/prestats.md

 A number of criteria are available for measuring the quality of each frame or volume of a functional time series. `prestats_framewise` is a list of the metrics that should be used and the maximum allowable threshold for each index.

- * If censoring is enabled, volumes that exceed the threshold will be marked for censoring.
-If censoring is disabled, then they will be flagged and tabulated but not censored (for potential use as subject-level exclusion criteria).
- * Separate different metrics with commas (`,`), and separate each metric from its maximum allowable threshold with a colon (`:`).
- * Framewise displacement is a simple metric of the level of subject motion that occurs during each acquisition volume.
-It is equal to the sum of absolute values of the 6 realignment parameters, in millimeters.
- * Relative RMS displacement is another metric of framewise subject motion.
-It uses the RMS deviation matrix formulation of the distance between the affine transforms used to realign a pair of adjacent volumes to a reference volume as a proxy for a subject's overall level of motion during the acquisition of each volume (Jenkinson, FMRIB TR99MJ1).
- * Standardised DVARS is an indicator of the global rate of change of the BOLD signal, approximately the framewise variance over voxels of the temporal derivative.
- * FD and RMS can be measured framewise (FD/frame or RMS/frame: `fd` and `rms`) or time-wise (FD/s or RMS/s: `fds` or `rmss`).

 ```bash
 # RMS framewise threshold 0.2 mm/frame and DVARS framewise threshold 2
 prestats_framewise[cxt]=rms:0.2,dvars:2